 A couple of other notes: The

-_redirects file is specific to Netlify, which hosts this site.
-If this site were on a traditional server, that would be a
+netlify.toml files are specific to Netlify, which hosts this site.
+If this site were on a traditional server, the

 .htaccess file.
 The